Roby46/Wishes_tweets_dataset/README.md

 # Whishes_tweets_dataset

 This repository contains a collection of tweets on the topic of violence against women.
 The tweets were obtained using the Twitter API to capture tweets with hashtags related to the topic in question.
-In accordance with Twitter's terms of service, only tweet IDs are present in the repository.
+In accordance with [Twitter's Terms of Service](https://twitter.com/en/tos), only tweet IDs are present in the repository.
 The data is for non-commercial research purposes only.
 The paper related to this repository can be found [here]().

 ## Data Organization